 Louisville has Derby Day.
 London has Royal Ascot.
 And Richmond has Garden Party Day.

 For more than sixty years, our annual Garden Party has been a highlight of the calendar year for our members.
-This annual event takes place at Virginia House from 4 to 6 p.m. on the last Saturday of April.
-Members and their guests are free to spend the afternoon enjoying the spring flowers, delicious refreshments, and lively conversation in the gardens.
+This annual event takes place at Virginia House, with members and their guests free to spend the afternoon enjoying the spring flowers, delicious refreshments, and lively conversation in the gardens.
 Learn more about Garden Party.

 Members appreciation reception